Hendra virus factsheet

 How can I reduce the risk of spread?

-Good hygiene, appropriate use and decontamination of PPE and thoroughly washing/disinfecting yourself and any materials/vehicles before leaving an infected property will protect you from spreading the virus to other people or animals.
+Good hygiene and biosecurity, plus appropriate use of PPE will reduce the risk of spreading Hendra virus.
+Thoroughly washing/disinfecting yourself and any materials/vehicles before leaving an infected property will protect you from spreading the virus to other people or animals.

-It is recommended to shower and launder all clothing worn during your deployment before engaging with other people or handling your own animals.
+It is recommended to shower and launder all clothing worn during your contact with the sick horse before engaging with other people or handling other animals.
 Any additional recommendations will be provided by Agriculture Victoria on a case-by-case basis.

 What is the government’s response to Hendra?